andrewferrier/dotfiles/common/.config/nvim/README.md

 ## TODO

-*   Publish wrapping.lua (with enough testing in place)
 *   Play with treesitter to highlight inside alias strings in bash/zsh
 *   Check why mini surround doesn't highlight
 *   Allow for `setup_outline` using treesitter